stefbowerman/z-theme/README.md

 ![ZG](http://i.imgur.com/kTma7I0.jpg)

-# Apollo
+# Z-Theme

-Apollo is a boilerplate built on top of [Slate](https://shopify.github.io/slate/).
-Apollo follows Slate's theme scaffolding paradigm in which the initial scaffolding is [intentionally barebones](https://shopify.github.io/slate/theme/#intentionally-blank):
+Z-Theme is a boilerplate Shopify theme built on top of [Slate](https://shopify.github.io/slate/).

 > Slate is a theme scaffold and command line tool for developing Shopify themes.
 It is designed to assist your development workflow and speed up the process of developing, testing, and deploying themes to Shopify stores.
 >